Public holidays in New Zealand: School holidays

 State schools have a 4-term year, of about ten weeks each and usually with a two-week holiday between terms.
 Although standard term dates are set by the Ministry of Education each year, schools can vary these to account for local holidays and school closures due to weather.
 The first term commences in late January or early February.
 Occasionally, Easter holidays and/or Anzac Day may fall within these holidays.
 The holiday between terms two and three is generally known as the midwinter break and occurs in July, while that between terms 3 and 4 occurs in late September, early October.
 Term four ends in mid December, generally a week or two before Christmas, though for many senior students this term ends after their final NCEA examination in late November or early December.
+From time to time, state schools are entitled to schedule a "teacher only" day for teacher training and administration.
+These days count as a public holiday for the students of that particular school -- who do not attend on that day -- but not for the teachers or the broader non-student population.

 One-off public holidays

-On 26 September 2022, New Zealand observed a one-off public holiday to commemorate the death of the late monarch: Queen Elizabeth II.